- About Us

 We are very proud of the fact that the second generation Pop-it lock remains simple to install and use, and is cost effective.
 We believe it leads the way in restricting your childs access to cupboards and drawers in the home and we believe it will be every bit as successful as the original Pop-it lock.

-Samples should be available within the next couple of months.
+Samples are available now.
 If you would like one, please let us know.
 Just email us at firstname.lastname@example.org

 The benefits at a glance -